formancehq/stack/sdks/java/docs/TransactionsApi.md

         String destination = "users:001"; // String | Filter transactions with postings involving given account at destination (regular expression placed between ^ and $).
         OffsetDateTime startTime = OffsetDateTime.now(); // OffsetDateTime | Filter transactions that occurred after this timestamp.
 The format is RFC3339 and is inclusive (for example, \"2023-01-02T15:04:01Z\" includes the first second of 4th minute).
         OffsetDateTime endTime = OffsetDateTime.now(); // OffsetDateTime | Filter transactions that occurred before this timestamp.
 The format is RFC3339 and is exclusive (for example, \"2023-01-02T15:04:01Z\" excludes the first second of 4th minute).
-        Object metadata = new HashMap(); // Object | Filter transactions by metadata key value pairs.
+        Map<String, String> metadata = new HashMap(); // Map<String, String> | Filter transactions by metadata key value pairs.
 Nested objects can be used as seen in the example below. try {
             apiInstance.countTransactions(ledger, reference, account, source, destination, startTime, endTime, metadata);
         } catch (ApiException e) {